dotnet/diagnostics/documentation/design-docs/dotnet-tools.md

 OPTIONS

     --version
-        Display the version of the dotnet-dump utility.
+        Display the version of the dotnet-gcdump utility.

     -h, --help
         Show command line help